 - Tourists and holidaymakers

-You can open a Suits Me current account within 10 minutes and you will receive your prepaid debit card in the post within 3-5 days however, you can start managing your finances instantly using our online banking facility or mobile banking app.
-Here, you can add money to your account, manage your direct debits or standing orders, make payment transfers within the UK (and internationally via a partner in the Suits Me app) and check your balance.
+You can open a Suits Me® account within 3 minutes and you will receive your prepaid debit card in the post within 3-5 days however, you can start managing your finances instantly using our online banking-like facility or mobile app.
+Here, you can add money to your account, manage your direct debits or standing orders, make payment transfers within the UK (and internationally via a partner in the Suits Me® app) and check your balance.